The Constitution of a Poet | Tô Thùy Yên

 So it’s less heartless?

-Who dropped the bamboo walking stick on the side of the road?
+Who left behind their cane at the side of the road?

-Obscuring a prayer yet to come into light
+Obscuring a prayer in light of the loud

 You’re a hobo, a bum, a vagabond…